Receiving your aid

 Financial aid for the academic year is applied in two payments half in the fall semester and half in the winter semester.

 Financial aid will not disburse after the first day of the semester until your class participation is confirmed by your instructor.
 If your participation is not confirmed in all classes your aid may be reduced or canceled.

 If you add a class after your aid is refunded, remember to pay your balance before late fees are charged.

-If you have unpaid outstanding charges other than tuition, fees, or room and board, and you want the university to deduct payment from your financial aid, you must complete the -
+If you have unpaid outstanding charges other than tuition, fees, or room and board; and want the university to deduct payment from your financial aid, you must complete the -

 How funds are received